terralang/terra/api.md

     type:isfunction()

-True if `type` is a function (not a function pointer). `type.returns` is a list of return types. `type.parameters` is a list of parameter types.
+True if `type` is a function (not a function pointer). `type.parameters` is a list of parameter types. `type.returntype` is return type.
+If a function returns multiple values this type will be a `tuple` of the values.

 ---